sathomas/jsDataV.is/src/text/ch8/02-modelsviews.md

 ## Models and Views

 There are many application libraries available for web apps, and that number may lead you to assume that there are lots of opinions on how web apps should be built.
 In fact, though, most of the libraries agree on the key principles that should guide an app's architecture.
 Perhaps the most fundamental of those principles is separating _models_ from _views._ The code that keeps track of the core data for the app—the models—should be separate from the code that presents that data to the user—the views.
 Enforcing this separation makes it easier to update and modify either.
 If you want to present your data in a table instead of a chart, you can do that without any changes to the models.
-And if you need to change your data source from a local file to a REST API, you can do that without any changes to the views.
+And if you need to change your data source from a local file to a <span class="smcp">REST</span> <span class="smcp">API</span>, you can do that without any changes to the views.
 We've been employing this principle in an informal way throughout the book.
 In all of the examples we've isolated the steps required to obtain and format our data from the steps we used to visualize it.
 Using an application library like Backbone.js gives us the tools to manage models and views more explicitly.

 ### Step 1: Define the Application's Models